Skip to main content

 SkyCamA images above Liverpool Telescope on different nights.
 On the left, the Milky Way is visible.
 But on the right, the moon is too bright for it to be seen.

-The effect of sky brightness can be predicted, so it is used to help make the coloured bars that you might see as you Go Observing.
+Sky brightness can be predicted, so it is used to help make the coloured bars you might see while you Go Observing.